pagkly/Zed/Investopedia3/Exchange Traded Fund – ETFs.md

 Exchange Traded Fund – ETFs
 ## What Is an ETF?

-An exchange traded fund (ETF) is a type of security that involves a collection of securities—such as stocks—that often tracks an underlying [index](https://www.investopedia.com/terms/m/marketindex.asp), although they can invest in any number of industry sectors or use various strategies.
+An exchange traded fund (ETF) is a type of security that involves a collection of securities—such as stocks—that often tracks an underlying [[index]](https://www.investopedia.com/terms/m/marketindex.asp), although they can invest in any number of industry sectors or use various strategies.
 ETFs are in many ways similar to mutual funds; however, they are listed on exchanges and ETF shares trade throughout the day just like ordinary stock.

-A well-known example is the SPDR S&P 500 ETF ([SPY](https://www.investopedia.com/markets/quote?tvwidgetsymbol=spy)), which tracks the [S&P 500 Index](https://www.investopedia.com/terms/s/sp500.asp).1 ETFs can contain many types of investments, including stocks, commodities, bonds, or a mixture of investment types.
-An exchange traded fund is a [marketable security](https://www.investopedia.com/terms/m/marketablesecurities.asp), meaning it has an associated price that allows it to be easily bought and sold.
+A well-known example is the SPDR S&P 500 ETF ([SPY](https://www.investopedia.com/markets/quote?tvwidgetsymbol=spy)), which tracks the [[S&P 500 Index]](https://www.investopedia.com/terms/s/sp500.asp).1 ETFs can contain many types of investments, including stocks, commodities, bonds, or a mixture of investment types.
+An exchange traded fund is a [[marketable security]](https://www.investopedia.com/terms/m/marketablesecurities.asp), meaning it has an associated price that allows it to be easily bought and sold.

 ### Key Takeaways